MinghanLi/OTMSCSC_matlab_2020/README.md

 ```

 ## Contact
-For more information please contact liminghan0330@gmail.com
+For more information please contact liminghan0330@gmail.com or minghancs.li@connect.polyu.hk.